 Details of zygote intrafallopian transfer (ZIFT)

-The initial steps of ZIFT treatment are the same as GIFT, but after collecting both eggs and sperm, the fertilized in a laboratory set up.
+The initial steps of ZIFT treatment are the same as GIFT, but after collecting both eggs and sperm, they fertilized in a laboratory setup.
 After the formation of a zygote or embryo, immediately (within 24 hours) place them to the fallopian tube through laparoscopic surgery.
-The risk of multiple births is less in ZIFT than GIFT, as fertilization is confirmed in ZIFT and less number of zygote placed into the fallopian tubes.
+The risk of multiple births is less in ZIFT than GIFT, as fertilization is confirmed in ZIFT and less number zygote placed into the fallopian tubes.

 The expense of GIFT and ZIFT

 Both GIFT and ZIFT is a costly medical procedure.
 Average expense lies between $15,000 and $20,000 per cycle.
-However, this cost is not fixed, as this varies place to place, medication requires, the number of attempted cycle, the insurance company has a clause for payment, etc. However, some insurance companies do not liable to pay fertility treatment.
+However, this cost is not fixed, as this varies from place to place, medication requires, the number of attempted cycles, the insurance company has a clause for payment, etc. However, some insurance companies do not liable to pay for fertility treatment.